What do I do with my shrimp when I go on holiday?

 Avoid relying on well-meaning friends or family to feed your shrimp, as they may not understand the delicate balance required.
 It’s like asking someone who’s never driven a stick shift to take your sports car for a spin – the intentions are good, but the results can be disastrous.

 Also, steer clear of holiday blocks meant for fish.
 These can lead to overfeeding and are not suitable for shrimp.
-It’s like ordering a five-course meal when a lightOpens in a new tab. salad will do.
+It’s like ordering a five-course meal when a light salad will do.

 Understanding your shrimp’s needs and providing a controlled food source, you can prevent overfeeding and return to a tank full of happy, healthy shrimp.
 It’s the peace of mind you need to fully enjoy your vacation, knowing that your shrimp are dining in style without overdoing it back home.